Reviews You Can Rely On

 Warmth

 Despite the relatively similar fabric weight to other tops we tested, it does seem that the extra-fine Merino chosen to knit this layer makes a difference when it comes to warmth.
-It is not as warm as its direct competitors — we were noticeably colder, particularly when wearing this layer as a standalone top.
+It is not as warm as its direct competitors — I was noticeably colder, particularly when wearing this layer as a standalone top.
 For shoulder-season activity and into the winter, this is a great option.
 But don't be surprised if it comes up a bit short on the coldest days in the deep of winter.

 Credit: Jill Rice